FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 1. The class must define the `init` method.
 This method is called **only** if the extension is loaded.
 Its purpose is to initialize the extension and its behavior during every page load.

 The `Minz_Extension` abstract class defines a set of methods that can be overridden to fit your needs:
 * the `install` method is called when the user enables the extension in the configuration page.
 It must return _true_ when successful and a string containing an error message when not.
-Its purpose is to prepare FreshRSS for the extension (adding a table to the database, creating a folder tree, ...).
+Its purpose is to prepare FreshRSS for the extension (adding a table to the database, creating a folder tree, …).
 * the `uninstall` method is called when the user disables the extension in the configuration page.
 It must return _true_ when successful and a string containing an error message when not.
-Its purpose is to clean FreshRSS (removing a table from the database, deleting a folder tree, ...).
+Its purpose is to clean FreshRSS (removing a table from the database, deleting a folder tree, …).
 Usually it reverts changes introduced by the `install` method.
 * the `handleConfigureAction` method is called when a user loads the extension configuration panel.
 It contains the logic to validate and store the submitted values defined in the `configure.phtml` file.

 > If your extension code is scattered in different classes, you need to load their source before using them.
-Of course you could include the files manually, but it's more efficient to load them automatically.
+Of course you could include the files manually, but it’s more efficient to load them automatically.
 To do so, you just need to define the `autoload` method which will include them when needed.
 This method will be registered automatically when the extension is enabled.

 The `Minz_Extension` abstract class defines another set of methods that should not be overridden:
 * the `getName`, `getEntrypoint`, `getPath`, `getAuthor`, `getDescription`, `getVersion`, and `getType` methods return the extension internal properties.
 Those properties are extracted from the `metadata.json` file.